 ATAGI clinical advice on seasonal influenza vaccines in 2021

-The Australian Technical Advisory Group on Immunisation has released its clinical statement on influenza.
-Read about the key points and updates for the 2020 influenza season, available vaccines, timing of vaccination and eligibility for free flu vaccine under the National Immunisation Program here.
+The Australian Technical Advisory Group on Immunisation has released its advice for immunisation providers regarding the administration of 2021 seasonal influenza vaccines.
+Read about the key points and updates for the 2021 influenza season, available vaccines, timing of vaccination and eligibility for free flu vaccine under the National Immunisation Program here.

 Influenza fact sheet and FAQs

-We have updated our Influenza fact sheet and FAQs with the latest information.
-Access these and other fact sheets here.
+We have updated our Influenza fact sheet, FAQ and Influenza vaccination during COVID-19 - FAQs for Aboriginal and Torres Strait Islander people resource with the latest information.
+Access these resources here.

 Vaccines from community pharmacy - at a glance

 Several states have amended their legislation to allow more people to get more vaccines at pharmacies.
 Accordingly, we have updated our "Vaccines from community pharmacy - at a glance" resource.
 Find out who can get vaccinated at a community pharmacy here.

 2021 influenza vaccines – Clinical advice for vaccination providers

 2021 seasonal influenza vaccines – eligibility through the National Immunisation Program

 Influenza and pertussis vaccines for pregnant women – clinical advice for vaccination providers